nigeltao/nigeltao.github.io/blog/2018/colorful-text.md

 (gets you out of) Vim's insert mode.
 The subsequent `FXcl` encodes Vim commands that sets you up to edit the placeholder "X" message.

+_Update on 2024-10-07: if the ANSI color codes are hard to remember, my colleague [Izidor Matušov] notes that printf'ing colorful emoji (e.g. Unicode's various hearts: 💙, 💚, 💛, etc) will also stand out in a wall of log text._

 ## Dialogue